-† Students taking Honours in Psychology must have completed 8 Level III units of Psychology including 12.153 from Group A and at least 1 unit from each of Groups B, C and D. Additionally, students intending to take the research alternative in Psychology IV are required to include 12.163 from Group A.
+† Students taking honours in Psychology must have completed 8 Level III units of Psychology including all units from Group A. Additionally, students intending to take the research alternative in Psychology IV are required to include 12.301 from Group B.